Home Houseplants Philodendron Jungle Boogie

 Diseases & Pests

-Jungle Boogies are susceptible to common Philodendron diseases such as bacterial blight and bacterial leaf spot.
+Jungle Boogies are susceptible to common Philodendron diseases such as bacterial blight and leaf spot.
 To avoid bacterial diseases, prevent overhead watering.
 Remove any leaves that appear to be infected.

 Scale insects, spider mites, brown thrips, and fungus gnats are some of the customary pests of the Jungle Boogie.
 Check underneath leaves if you suspect a possible pest infestation.